-Ongoing price for subscription (purchase)/switc h-in (from other schemes/plans of the mutual fund) by investors.
-This is the price At the Applicable NAV.
+Ongoing price for subscription (purchase)/switch (from other schemes/plans of the mutual fund) by investors.

+At the applicable NAV

-Para 10.4.1 of SEBI Master Circular for Mutual Funds has decided that there shall be no entry Load for all Mutual Fund Schemes.
+Para 10.4 of SEBI Master Circular on Mutual Funds as amended from time to time has decided that there shall be no entry Load for all Mutual Fund Schemes.
 Hence, no entry load is levied for subscription transactions by the Scheme.

-you need to pay for
+This is the price you need to pay for